Arthur A. Denny: Career

 On February 15, 1852, Denny and others filed their claims.
 Denny soon established himself selling cargo on commission for ship captains.

 On November 25, 1852, Denny was a delegate at the Monticello Convention that produced a petition to US Congress to split the Oregon Territory, creating the Washington Territory, which would later become the state of Washington.

 In 1854 when he began a general merchandise partnership with Dexter Horton and David Phillips.
 In 1855, he volunteered to serve in the Indian War then taking place in Washington Territory.
 He served in several political offices.
 He was a county commissioner first for Thurston County (in what was then still part of the Oregon Territory), and then, after Washington became a separate territory, for King County, where Seattle is located.

 He also served as Seattle's first postmaster and in the territorial House of Representatives for nine consecutive terms, including serving a term as speaker.
-From 1861 to 1865 he was registrar of the General Land Office.
+From 1861 to 1865 he was registrar of the United States General Land Office.
 He served as territorial delegate to the thirty-ninth United States Congress.
+Denny ran for Mayor of Seattle in 1886, but lost to William H. Shoudy, candidate of an anti-Chinese People's Party formed after the Seattle riot of 1886, by a margin of 41 votes out of 2,400 cast.

 Denny soon turned from politics to business.
 He returned to being a partner with Horton and Phillips, this time by taking a half interest in Dexter Horton and Co., the bank founded by Horton and Phillips in 1870, which would eventually become Seattle-First National Bank.
 He was president of the Seattle and Walla Walla Railroad Company and an investor in the Great Western Iron and Steel Company.
 Later in life, he was active in the Society of Washington Pioneers and wrote a memoir, Pioneer Days in Puget Sound.

 Among his other achievements, he was involved in founding the University of Washington and donated much of the land for its original site.
 On the current U.W. campus, Denny Hall, the former administration building (built 1895) is named in his honor.

 In 1962, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.